-Under the terms of the Note Conversion Agreement, the total outstanding principal due on the Notes as of June 13, 2013 was exchanged for 45,902,321 shares of Series A-1 convertible preferred stock, 5,303,597 of which were subsequently converted into 1,766,097 shares of Series A-2 convertible preferred stock.
+The total outstanding principal due on the Notes as of June 13, 2013 was exchanged for 45,902,321 shares of Series A-1 convertible preferred stock, 5,303,597 of which were subsequently converted into 1,766,097 shares of Series A-2 convertible preferred stock.
 We determined that the per share fair value of the shares of Series A-1 convertible preferred stock issued under the Note Conversion Agreement was \$1.54 and the total fair value of the shares of Series A-1 convertible preferred stock was \$70.7 million and we recognized a loss on the exchange of \$48.6 million for the difference in the fair value of the shares of Series A-1 convertible preferred stock and the carrying value of the Notes as of June 13, 2013.
 The \$48.6 million loss is reported on our Statement of Operations as a Loss on Settlement of Notes as an Other Expense for the twelve months ended December 31, 2013.
 Associated transaction costs of \$41,000 related to the exchange were expensed.

-After the exchange of the Notes, the outstanding shares of Preferred Series A - E were exchanged for 1,977,137 shares of Series A-1 convertible preferred stock, 257,409 of which were subsequently converted into 85,717 shares of Series A-2 convertible preferred stock.
+The outstanding shares of Preferred Series A - E were exchanged for 1,977,137 shares of Series A-1 convertible preferred stock, 257,409 of which were subsequently converted into 85,717 shares of Series A-2 convertible preferred stock.
 We determined the fair value of the shares of Series A-1 convertible preferred stock issued to be \$3.0 million and we recorded a deemed contribution to equity of \$140.6 million (net of original issuance costs of \$3.0 million) equal to the difference in the fair value of the shares issued and the carrying value of the existing shares of Preferred Series A - E.

 On June 26, 2013 we sold 5,586,510 additional shares of Series A-1 convertible preferred stock to existing stockholders for gross proceeds of \$7.6 million at a purchase price of \$1.36 per share.
 We determined that the fair value of the shares sold to be \$8.6 million and we recorded a deemed dividend of \$1.0 million for the difference in the sales price of the Series A-1 convertible preferred stock and the fair value of the shares.
-The \$40,000 of transaction costs related to the sale was recorded against Additional Paid-in Capital and the shares of Series A-1 convertible preferred stock issued were recorded at their fair value on our balance sheet as of December 31, 2013.
+The \$40,000 of transaction costs related to the sale was recorded against Additional Paid-in Capital.